Department of Dermatology

 Pediatric Outpatient and Inpatient Consult Dermatology

-Emory Dermatology has 2 pediatric dermatologists, Dr. Leslie Lawley and Dr. Mary Spraker, and an ACGME accredited pediatric dermatology fellowship.
+Emory Dermatology has 3 pediatric dermatologists, Dr. Leslie Lawley, Dr. Mary Spraker, and Dr. Meredith Steuer and an ACGME accredited pediatric dermatology fellowship.
 Outpatient pediatric patients are seen at Grady Memorial Hospital and The Emory Clinic.
 Residents see pediatric patients during all three years of training during their Grady rotations, where 2 clinics a week include pediatric patients under the supervision of pediatric dermatologists.

 Primarily during the 2nd year of residency, dermatology residents spend 2 months on focused pediatric dermatology rotations.
 On this rotation, residents split their time between outpatient pediatric dermatology clinics at The Emory Clinic and on the pediatric inpatient consult service at the Children’s Healthcare of Atlanta.
 Residents gain the first-hand experience in diagnosing and treating common pediatric dermatology skin conditions and rare genodermatoses, learning from our dedicated pediatric dermatology faculty.